Student Government in Action

 shall not discriminate against any person on the basis of age, ancestry, gender or gender identity, genetic information, national or social origin, marital status, medical condition, physical or mental disability, differential political opinion, primary language, race or color, religion, sex, or sexual orientation.
 The ASRCC shall condemn any and all discriminatory practices by entities operating within ASRCC and shall consider the removal of its business or funding from said entities.

-Campus Activities Council - We are looking for students interested in planning our traditional programs that happen consistently each month througout the year including Tiger Pride, After Hours, Finals Survival, and spirit events.
+Campus Activities Council - We are looking for students interested in planning our traditional programs that happen consistently each month throughout the year including Tiger Pride, After Hours, Finals Survival, and spirit events.
 We meet weekly to plan out the details of each of these programs and discuss new spirit events and programs.
 Contact our directors at

 Multicultural Activities Council - We are looking for students who are interested in cultural and heritage activities and events.
 We take pride in the various backgrounds and experiences that our students bring to campus and want to honor and celebrate those.
 We meet to plan activities, heritage, and cultural activities.
 Contact our directors at email@example.com

-Special Events Council - We are looking for students who are interested in planning large-scale and traditional programs like our Halloweetown, Homecoming, Bunny Hop, and banquet.
+Special Events Council - We are looking for students who are interested in planning large-scale and traditional programs like our Halloweentown, Homecoming, Bunny Hop, and banquet.
 We meet regularly to plan the event and logistics for these events.
-Contact our directors at email@example.com.
+Contact our directors at firstname.lastname@example.org.

 |EXECUTIVE BRANCH||LEGISLATIVE BRANCH||JUDICIAL BRANCH|